 *CAMEO/ALOHA: registered trademarks of the US EPA and NOAA

 **PEAC-WMD: registered trademark of Aristatek, Inc.

-WEATHERPAK EOC is the easiest professional grade weather station in the world to install and maintain.
+WEATHERPAK RESPONSE is the easiest professional grade weather station in the world to install and maintain.
 Built-in GPS and an electronic compass automatically align the system to True North, eliminating wind direction errors during installation.
 One cable provides system power and retrieves the data.

 In 1984, the US National Oceanographic and Atmospheric Administration (NOAA) approached Coastal Environmental Systems with a beta version of the ALOHA plume modeling software and asked if we would build a portable weather station to use with this new tool for hazmat responders.
 The objective was to deliver on-site data to the responders at the incident scene surprisingly a revolutionary concept at the time.
 The system we developed and tested, in cooperation with the Seattle Fire Department, is the foundation of WEATHERPAK® as is exists today.